Shelby115/GameSystems/README.md

 # GameSystems
-A collection of coded game systems abstract from any game engines.
-Generally this has been designed with a turn-based strategy game in mind.
+A collection of coded game systems abstract from any game engines designed with a turn-based strategy game in mind.

 ## Projects & Systems